-Everything you need to know about this nature therapy is here!
+Everything you need to know about this natural therapy is here!
 Let’s dive into it!

 What is Gua Sha

 Gua Sha therapy is a traditional East Asian healing technique.
 It is guided by the theory of traditional Chinese medicine (TCM).
-During the scraping therapy, body surface is press-stroked repeatedly with a smooth-edged scraping tool (such as spoons, coins or scraping board made of horn bone) dipped with some liquid (such as massage oil, moisturizing cream or Chinese herbal medicine liquid).
-This treatment intentionally raises therapeutic petechiae on part of the skin including red miliary, or dark red bleeding points and other “out of the sputum” changes.
-It thereby promotes blood microcirculation, relieves pain and benefits health.
+During the scraping therapy, the body surface is press-stroked repeatedly with a smooth-edged scraping tool (such as spoons, coins or scraping board made of horn bone) dipped with some liquid (such as massage oil, moisturizing cream or Chinese herbal medicine liquid).
+This treatment intentionally raises therapeutic petechiae on part of the skin including dark red bleeding points.
+Thereby it promotes blood microcirculation, relieves pain and benefits health.

-Gua Sha is now widely used in clinical applications, it is suitable for both medical treatment and family health care.
-This therapy is popular and widely accepted with its simple, convenient, inexpensive and effective characteristics.
+Gua Sha is now widely used in both clinical applications and family health care.
+This therapy is popular and widely accepted with its simplicity, convenience, inexpensiveness, and effectiveness.
+Since the human body secretes endorphins in response to pain.
 After the treatment, some patients feel relaxed, comfortable and the symptoms of body pain disappear.
-The principle lies in the endorphins secreted by the human body in response to pain.
-Gua Sha treatment can also be used in conjunction with acupuncture, cupping, puncture and bloodletting therapy to strengthen the effect of activating blood circulation and detoxification.
+Gua Sha treatment can also be used in conjunction with acupuncture, cupping, puncture, and bloodletting therapy to strengthen the effect of activating blood circulation and detoxification.